 ● Risk Appetite Statement

 Limits and triggers must be authorized as part of an audit committee’s core risk appetite statements at the company level.
-Limits are used to define boundaries within which all risks should be handled, so they’re not exceeded; Triggers help identify when a particular kind (or group) risks approach or have gone past their limit for corrective action to take place – e.g., shutting down certain lines in case there is fire.
+Limits are used to define boundaries within which all risks should be handled, so they’re not exceeded; Triggers help identify when a total managers particular kind (or group) risks approach or have gone past their limit for corrective action to take place – e.g., shutting down certain lines in case there is fire.

-A board that exercises sound oversight over its business needs has two crucial tools: limited responsibility structures with clearly defined roles/responsibilities on the one hand.
+A board that exercises sound oversight control over its business needs has two crucial tools: limited responsibility structures with clearly defined roles/responsibilities on the one hand.

 Any material changes in risk appetite statements, as well as the limits and triggers of those statements, must be approved by the Board Audit Committee.
 Divisions engaged in establishing a strategic risk appetite should look to the ERM Framework Policy for further information on setting KRI limitations and trigger levels.
 Key elements of a risk register might have a column on key risks.